 Whether you're in or nearing retirement, knowing how you will cover your essential expenses begins with calculating how much you will receive from Social Security and other sources of lifetime income.
 If there's a gap, you may want to consider annuitizing a portion of your savings.
 Other than Social Security and pensions, annuities are the only retirement option capable of providing income that's guaranteed for as long as you live.3

-Avoiding market timing, rebalancing your asset allocation and establishing a retirement income floor are just three of the many steps you can take now to remain on course toward your important financial and life goals.
+Avoiding market timing, rebalancing your asset allocation and establishing a retirement income floor are just three of the many steps you can take now to remain on course toward your important financial and life goals, regardless of the direction of the markets at any given time.
 To learn more, contact your TIAA advisor to schedule time to talk about your needs.

 This material is for informational or educational purposes only and does not constitute fiduciary investment advice under ERISA, a securities recommendation under all securities laws, or an insurance product recommendation under state insurance laws or regulations.
 This material does not take into account any specific objectives or circumstances of any particular investor, or suggest any specific course of action.
 Investment decisions should be made based on the investor’s own objectives and circumstances.